Ryanfox123/nc-news-BE/README.md

 nc-news-be $ npm start
 ```

-You should now be able to visit `http://localhost:8080/api/topics`, for a full list of topics, view [endpoints.json](./endpoints.json).
+I am using Supabase to host my database and Render to host my api.
+You should now be able to visit `https://nc-news-app-ftk2.onrender.com/api/articles`, for a full list of possible endpoints, view [endpoints.json](./endpoints.json).